MarisaNicoleSloan/career-portfolio/README.md

   - MedicalClinic
 - Implemented structured data to provide search engines with rich information about medical businesses
 <br>
 <b>Results and Achievements</b>
 <br>

 <li>20% increase in click through rates to pages for medical treatment facilities, including a 10% increase in overall organic traffic</li>
-<li>Achieved a significant improvement in search visibility, with medical businesses appearing prominently in search engine results</li>
+<li>Achieved significant improvement in search visibility by showcasing selected content as featured snippets in search results, establishing the website as a trusted medical information source</li>
 <br>

 [View feature live](https://luxuryrehabs.com/villa-kali-ma-carlsbad-california/)